How To Manage Exam Anxiety

 Take Care of Yourself

-- Physical exercise can be an effective way of improving your general well-being.
-To feel your best, try performing light aerobic exercise (such as light jogging or walking) on exam days.
+• Physical exercise can be an effective way of improving your general well-being.

 Establish A Pre-Test Routine

-- Give yourself positive words of affirmation.
-Assure yourself that everything will be okay, and that your value as a person isn’t tied to your exam performance.
+• Give yourself positive words of affirmation.
+Assure yourself that everything will be okay.

 Before You Take An Exam

-- Talk to others while you’re waiting to take the exam.
+• Talk to other people while you’re waiting.
 Your fellow students and your teacher can help calm you down and make you feel relaxed.

 General Test Taking Strategies